Quick answer

 Disclosure Requirements

-You must display your studio license and each artist’s individual license in a visible location within the studio.
-Clients have the right to see these.
+You must display your studio license in a visible location within the studio, and keep each artist’s bloodborne pathogen and CPR certifications on hand.
+Clients have the right to see your license.
 You’re also required to post aftercare instructions and inform clients about the risks of tattooing, including infection and allergic reactions.

 Tattoo Studio Fees and Costs in Texas